How I Lost and Rediscovered My Joy in Reading

 Having access to so many e-books to read is truly joyous.

 Until it isn’t.

 In December, I count how many books I read that year and compare it to the previous year, something I started doing a few years ago.
-But this year is the first that I have not read more books than the previous year.
+This year is the first I have not read more books than the previous year.
 I read less.
 I look on my e-reader and see I have 17 books in a collection I’d titled “Currently Reading.”
 Somehow I’ve gone from reading one book at a time to 17 at a time.

 I feel weirdly unsettled about this.
 I know no one cares but me, no one is watching—there are no rules for how you’re supposed to read.
 But suddenly I know that this isn’t working for me.
-The joy is gone.
+The joy in reading is gone.

 Something needs to change.

 I go through each of the 17 unfinished books and ask myself the following questions:

 - “Why haven’t I let it go yet?”

 I think to myself, Am I allowed to not finish some of these books?
 Am I allowed to admit that some things just don’t interest me anymore?